 1984 – In May of 1984, Michelle Kasperek, 13 years old, had her throat slashed after she wandered off following a going-away party, and died soon after.
 Although Michelle Kasperek did not attend Kenmore West Senior High School, she lived on the border between Buffalo and Kenmore.
 Apparently Michelle and Kathy Herold (see below) interacted in the same social circles and both crimes were investigated together as late as September 1985 to determine if it was the same killer or killers in both cases.

-Kenmore West Senior High School student Robert S. was murdered in June.
-However, the murder occurred at a campground out of town in Anjelica, NY, and that murder also remains unsolved.
+Kenmore West Senior High School alumni Robert Shickler was murdered in June by a gunshot wound to the head.
+However, this murder occurred at a campground out of town in Angelica, NY, and that murder also remains unsolved.

 One other Kenmore West Senior High School student died in November 1984, but it was impossible to obtain enough information on whether the death was due to murder, suicide, or natural causes.